 A collection of recent data and research points to a change in how consumers and businesses experience and receive malware.
-The SecureList IT Threat Evolution Report for Q1 of 2020 shows that both miners and ransomware are rarer than they were at the same time last year.
+The SecureList IT Threat Evolution Report for Q3 of 2020 shows that both miners and ransomware are rarer (reduced by 47% and 31%, respectively) than they were at the same time last year.

 6. Traditional malware attack vectors taking a huge hit